SonnyRR/cosmos-bulk-operation-tool/README.md

 # 🌌 Azure Cosmos DB Bulk Operation CLI Tool
 [![Build](https://github.com/SonnyRR/cosmos-bulk-operation-tool/actions/workflows/dotnet.yml/badge.svg)](https://github.com/SonnyRR/cosmos-bulk-operation-tool/actions/workflows/dotnet.yml)

 Custom CLI tool, written in `C#`, for bulk updating/inserting & deleting Azure Cosmos Database records.
 It leverages the Azure Cosmos DB SDK, Bulk Executor context, Patch API and other performant configurations.
-It aims to serve as a showcase of best practices for working with the SDK for throughput performant workloads.
+It aims to serve as a showcase of best practices for working with the SDK for throughput performant workloads and as a starting point for any real-world bulk operation scenarios.

 Motivation behind this project was the lack of a simple way of mutating a lot of records.
 Microsoft don't support common create/update/delete operations with a SQL like syntax, so you're pretty much left with the Cosmos SDK, stored procedures (which have their own limitations and caveats) or the [Azure Cosmos DB Desktop Data Migration Tool](https://github.com/AzureCosmosDB/data-migration-desktop-tool) which can be extended with custom extensions.